 Discover - Protect - Educate

 Dyer Island Conservation Trust in Gansbaai delivers unique conservation and research programmes in the fragile Dyer Island marine ecosystem at the southern tip of Africa.
-Research programmes include the African Penguin and Seabird Sanctuary, the African Penguin Nest Project, great white shark research, dealing with marine pollution, environmental educational and marine8.
+Research programmes include the African Penguin and Seabird Sanctuary, the African Penguin Nest Project, great white shark research, dealing with marine pollution, environmental education and marine8.
 Dyer Island Conservation Trust aims to continue protecting the long-term future of all species that live in the ecosystem by promoting evidence-based conservation initiatives that involve the local community and visitors.

 Contact Details